-Basis of presentation
+Basis of Presentation

 The accompanying unaudited interim condensed combined consolidated financial statements have been prepared pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC") for interim financial reporting.
 The condensed combined consolidated financial statements for the periods presented include the accounts of UNS and COVAXX that were parties to the Contribution and Exchange Agreement as described in Note 1.
-The condensed combined consolidated financial statements include the accounts of UNS and COVAXX that were the subject of the Contribution and Exchange Agreement.
 All share and per share amounts, as originally recorded by each entity, have been converted to a number of shares and per share amounts using the conversion ratios determined under the Contribution and Exchange Agreement.

 These condensed statements are unaudited and, in the opinion of management, include all adjustments (consisting of normal recurring adjustments and accruals) necessary to fairly present the results of the interim periods.
 The condensed balance sheet at December 31, 2020, has been derived from the audited financial statements at that date.
-Operating results and cash flows for the three months ended March 31, 2021 are not necessarily indicative of the results that may be expected for the fiscal year ended December 31, 2021 or any other future period.
-Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in U.S. GAAP have been omitted in accordance with the rules and regulations for interim reporting of the SEC.
-These interim condensed financial statements should be read in conjunction with the financial statements and notes thereto included in our report for the year ended December 31, 2020 (included elsewhere in this document).
+Operating results for the three and six months ended June 30, 2021 and cash flows for the six months ended June 30, 2021 are not necessarily indicative of the results that may be expected for the fiscal year ended December 31, 2021 or any other future period.
+Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") have been omitted in accordance with the rules and regulations for interim reporting of the SEC.
+These interim condensed financial statements should be read in conjunction with the financial statements and notes thereto included in our report for the year ended December 31, 2020.

-VAXXINITY, INC. NOTES TO CONDENSED COMBINED CONSOLIDATED FINANCIAL STATEMENTS (continued)
+NOTES TO CONDENSED COMBINED CONSOLIDATED FINANCIAL STATEMENTS

-(Amounts in thousands, except share and per share amounts) (unaudited)
+(Amounts in thousands, except share and per share amounts)